Constantiner/resolve-node-configs-hierarchy/docs/code-samples.md

 ---
-id: doc2
+id: code-samples
-title: document number 2
+title: Code Samples
+sidebar_label: Code Samples
 ---

 This is a link to [another document.](doc3.md)